antonbondarevych/Additional-Order-Filters-for-WooCommerce/README.md

 2. You can set up your filters in admin dashboard area using Filters of Orders tab

 == Frequently Asked Questions ==

+= Does it support High-Performance Order Storage? =

+Yes, fully supports High-Performance Order Storage of WooCommerce.

 = How does search work? =